 Much has changed since BC Children's Hospital was designed in the 1970s and, while we’ve maintained leadership in research and the delivery of care, our hospital building has been unable to keep pace.
 We've outgrown it in every imaginable way.

 Fortunately, we have a solution: a new BC Children's Hospital.

-Since 2008, more than 80,000 individuals and organizations (including our Leadership Donors) have contributed $150 million to support the construction of the Teck Acute Care Centre, the heart of the new BC Children’s Hospital, adjacent to the current hospital in Vancouver.
+More than 80,000 individuals and organizations (including our Leadership Donors) contributed more than $150 million to support the construction of the Teck Acute Care Centre, the heart of the new BC Children’s Hospital, adjacent to the current hospital in Vancouver.
 Donors have also contributed $50 million to support Child Health BC, an initiative of BC Children’s aimed at improving access to specialized medical care for children in communities across the province.

 Here's why we are building a new BC Children's Hospital: